moehach/blog/_posts/2020-09-01-introduct-to-descriptive-drawing.md

 2. Each task should take a total of three weeks.

-3. 1.
-Spend the first week creating as many sketches as you can.
+        - Spend the first week creating as many sketches as you can.

-   2. 1.
-There's no fixed number, but I recommended spending at least 1 hour a day sketching the **same** subject matter, from the **same** angle.
+                - There's no fixed number, but I recommended spending at least 1 hour a day sketching the **same** subject matter, from the **same** angle.
 It sounds boring, but this will be an invaluable practice for you.

-   3. Spend the second week creating detailed sketches.
+        - Spend the second week creating detailed sketches.

-   4. 1.
-These sketches will be more refined than the drawings you produced in the first week.
+                - These sketches will be more refined than the drawings you produced in the first week.
-      2. You won't produce as many sketches as you did the first time around, I recommend you limit your drawings to 3.
+                - You won't produce as many sketches as you did the first time around, I recommend you limit your drawings to 3.
-      3. If you've spent the first week drawing on A3 paper pads, I recommend that you make the jump to an A2 sized pad.
+                - If you've spent the first week drawing on A3 paper pads, I recommend that you make the jump to an A2 sized pad.

-   5. Execute the final drawing in the third week.
+        - Execute the final drawing in the third week.

-   6. 1.
-If you're feeling adventurous, go ahead and draw without looking at the paper pad.
+                - If you're feeling adventurous, go ahead and draw without looking at the paper pad.
 You won't get perfect results, but the drawings themselves will become purely gestural.

-4. Invest at least a total of 9 hours a week, but don't do them in one go.
+3. Invest at least a total of 9 hours a week, but don't do them in one go.

-5. 1.
-Take breaks, rest, and do other things in between.
+4. Take breaks, rest, and do other things in between.
 Your mind and body need time and rest to understand and improve how they interface with a pencil or a brush.

-6. Be mindful of how you approach a drawing.
+5. Be mindful of how you approach a drawing.

-7. 1.
-Avoid chicken scratches!
-Refer to the image below to understand what I mean by chicken scratches.
+6. Avoid chicken scratches or hairy lines!
-   2. Draw with intent.
+        - Draw with intent.
-   3. Don't be afraid to make mistakes.
+        - Don't be afraid to make mistakes.
 Mistakes teach you much more than any teacher could.

-8. Be patient.
+7. Be patient.

-9. 1.
-You probably won't come out with a masterpiece for a long time, and that's perfectly fine.
+8. You probably won't come out with a masterpiece for a long time, and that's perfectly fine.

-10. Be proud of your failures as much as your successes.
+9. Be proud of your failures as much as your successes.

-11. 1.
-Michelangelo didn't become a Renaissance master overnight.
+10. Michelangelo didn't become a Renaissance master overnight.
 He put in time and effort to reach his level of craft.

 ## Tasks

-1. **Still life I**
+**Still life I**

-2. 1.
-Get a vase or a water bottle, place it on a box (material doesn't matter) and draw it.
+1. Get a vase or a water bottle, place it on a box (material doesn't matter) and draw it.

-   2. 1.
-Make sure the objects are fixed in place and won't be disturbed until you finish with the task.
+        - Make sure the objects are fixed in place and won't be disturbed until you finish with the task.
-      2. Create a distance between yourself and the objects, I recommend 2m (~6'7"), if you can.
+        - Create a distance between yourself and the objects, I recommend 2m (~6'7"), if you can.

-   3. This exercise will focus on two things:
+2. This exercise will focus on two things:

-   4. 1.
-1. Drawing curved objects in space.
+        - Drawing curved objects in space.
-         2. Drawing rectilinear objects.
+        - Drawing rectilinear objects.

-   5. Use graphite pencils to sketch, and pen for the final drawing.
+3. Use graphite pencils to sketch, and pen for the final drawing.

-   6. 1.
-Use this exercise to understand the qualities of B and H pencils.
+        - Use this exercise to understand the qualities of B and H pencils.

-   7. Task Goals:
+4. Task Goals:

-   8. 1.
-Create a gesture drawing that is true to the objects.
+        - Create a gesture drawing that is true to the objects.

-      2. 1.
-Don't worry about drawing something hyper-realistic.
+                - Don't worry about drawing something hyper-realistic.
-         2. Your end-result ought to be a line drawing using ink pens.
+        - Your end-result ought to be a line drawing using ink pens.

-3. **Still Life 2**
+**Still Life 2**

-4. 1.
 1. Set up a group of vases or solid cups/bottles (maximum 5) next to a natural source of daylight.

-      2. 1.
-If your room does not receive natural light, you can point a lamp at the objects at an angle.
+        - If your room does not receive natural light, you can point a lamp at the objects at an angle.

-      3. Use graphite pencils only.
+2. Use graphite pencils only.

-      4. Your goal for this exercise are:
+3. Your goal for this exercise are:

-      5. 1.
-You will draw multiple objects in space.
+        - You will draw multiple objects in space.
-         2. You will capture how light affects and passes through objects.
+        - You will capture how light affects and passes through objects.
-         3. You will create shadows and observe how shadows fall on objects.
+        - You will create shadows and observe how shadows fall on objects.
-         4. Your result will be a shaded drawing.
+        - Your result will be a shaded drawing.

-5. **Space and Perspective I**
+**Space and Perspective I**

-6. 1.
-Sit in a room with a lot of depth, or a narrow and long corridor.
+1. Sit in a room with a lot of depth, or a narrow and long corridor.

-   2. 1.
-Go to one end of the room/corridor, and centre yourself across the width of the space.
+        - Go to one end of the room/corridor, and centre yourself across the width of the space.

-   3. Use graphite to draw lines, and charcoal to shade.
+2. Use graphite to draw lines, and charcoal to shade.

-   4. Your goals for this task are:
+3. Your goals for this task are:

-   5. 1.
-Draw a "one-point perspective of the space capturing the lighting qualities".
+        -Draw a "one-point perspective of the space capturing the lighting qualities".

-7. **Space and Perspective II**
+**Space and Perspective II**

-8. 1.
-There are two different ways we can approach this:
+1. There are two different ways we can approach this:

-   2. 1.
-If we are in a future where there is no corona, go to a cafe of your choice and draw the interior from a fixed location.
+        - If we are in a future where there is no corona, go to a cafe of your choice and draw the interior from a fixed location.

-      2. 1.
-In other words, go and draw from the same seat every time.
+                - In other words, go and draw from the same seat every time.

-      3. If corona is still an issue where you are, then sit at a corner in the biggest room in your home and draw what you see from that angle.
+        - If corona is still an issue where you are, then sit at a corner in the biggest room in your home and draw what you see from that angle.

-   3. This task will require you to use an ink pen, and a brush using  "India ink".
+2. This task will require you to use an ink pen, and a brush using  "India ink".

-   4. 1.
-You can use a pencil to set up the base drawing before you begin with ink directly.
+        - You can use a pencil to set up the base drawing before you begin with ink directly.

-      2. Use heavyweight cartridge paper.
+        - Use heavyweight cartridge paper.

-      3. 1.
-Be mindful of how much water is on the paper at once.
+        - Be mindful of how much water is on the paper at once.

-   5. Your goals for this task are:
+3. Your goals for this task are:

-   6. 1.
-Draw a two-point perspective of the space capturing the light qualities.
+        - Draw a two-point perspective of the space capturing the light qualities.

-9. **Space, Perspective, and Colour I**
+**Space, Perspective, and Colour I**

-10. 1.
-You can use the same location as last time, but you will focus on a smaller area (let's say a 1mx1m section).
+1. You can use the same location as last time, but you will focus on a smaller area (let's say a 1mx1m section).

-    2. 1.
-Focus on an area that isn't too colourful, preferably one with a single dominant colour.
+        - Focus on an area that isn't too colourful, preferably one with a single dominant colour.

-    3. Use watercolour paper for this task.
+2. Use watercolour paper for this task.

-    4. Begin with a detailed line drawing drawn very softly with a fine pencil to create a base drawing.
+        - Begin with a detailed line drawing drawn very softly with a fine pencil to create a base drawing.

-    5. Prepare to apply watercolour to your drawing.
+        - Prepare to apply watercolour to your drawing.

-    6. 1.
-Select one blue colour as your base.
+        - Select one blue colour as your base.

-       2. 1.
-Create multiple shades of this blue by diluting it in water.
+                - Create multiple shades of this blue by diluting it in water.
-          2. Use the shades of blue to apply a base coat on areas receding in the distance or areas with less lighting.
+                - Use the shades of blue to apply a base coat on areas receding in the distance or areas with less lighting.

-       3. Select a brown colour as your other base.
+        - Select a brown colour as your other base.

-       4. 1.
-Create multiple shades.
+                - Create multiple shades.
-          2. Use the shades of brown on areas that are closer to you, or areas directly being hit by a light source.
+                - Use the shades of brown on areas that are closer to you, or areas directly being hit by a light source.

-       5. After applying the base coat, you should have a series of transparent shades of blue and brown.
+        - After applying the base coat, you should have a series of transparent shades of blue and brown.
 These shades represent the tonal/shading quality of your composition.

-    7. Apply the primary dominant colour over the base coat.
+        - Apply the primary dominant colour over the base coat.

-    8. 1.
-Don't go too thick with the colours.
+                - Don't go too thick with the colours.
 You still want the base coat to show slightly to create a shading effect.
-       2. Layer the colours by starting from the lightest shade and slowly building up to the darkest shade.
+                - Layer the colours by starting from the lightest shade and slowly building up to the darkest shade.
 Patience is key!

-    9. Your goal for this task is to create a coloured composition.
+3. Your goal for this task is to create a coloured composition.